July 25, 2022

 How-to: After creating your first Plan (top left pane: + New Plan), you can also create sub-categories – they will bucket various tasks in your project.
 If you work in a team, speak with your team members to create a set of buckets that make the most sense to your project and the workflow.

 2. Apply the due date and calendar functionality.
 These do a great job of helping stay on top of deadlines and keep track of the overall schedule.
 There’s also a Planner mobile app, so you can synchronize the Planner calendar to Outlook and gain mobile access to your calendar of choice.

-Furthermore, always assign a task owner for it to be included in the overall progress picture.
+Furthermore, continually assign a task owner for it to be included in the overall progress picture.
 And by setting a start/end and status for the task, the task owner will be aware when a task is overdue.

-For example, categories like “quick tasks,” “medium effort,” and “high effort/strategic” might be quite helpful depending on the time constraints.
+For example, categories like “quick tasks,” “medium effort,” and “high effort/strategic” might be pretty helpful depending on the time constraints.
 Also, the Planner’s click-and-drag functionality makes it very easy to rearrange tasks closer to the top.

 5. Try a desktop app.
-To make your Planner to look like a desktop app, take advantage of Chrome’s “Add to Desktop” functionality – this will allow you to pin Planner to your taskbar.
+To make your Planner look like a desktop app, take advantage of Chrome’s “Add to Desktop” functionality – this will allow you to pin Planner to your taskbar.

 8. Keep it visual.
-Microsoft Planner allows creating charts for your team’s tasks.
+Microsoft Planner allows for creating charts for your team’s tasks.
 It keeps everyone informed about which tasks are in progress, not started, late, or complete.

 9. Create rules for labels.
 As your Plan grows, you will find it helpful to start using labels to help you quickly identify specific tasks.
 Color coding your labels is a common practice – use them for different task owners, priorities, or types.